 - ✔ Basic video quality

-What is a NVR?
+What is an NVR?

 An NVR, or Network Video Recorder, is a modern surveillance system that works with IP (Internet Protocol) cameras.
 Instead of processing video at the recorder, the cameras themselves handle encoding.

-That’s a big deal.
+That is a big deal.

 It means better performance, higher quality, and more flexibility.